anaconda-ai#

 launch-vectordb

-Starts a pg vector db
+Starts a pg vector db (not supported by all backends)

 See the --help for each command for more details.